An Explanation on Principles

 So I learned:

 On one occasion the exalted one dwells in the eastern park, at Migāramātupāsāda, at Sāvatthi.
-OK then senior Ānanda, on an evening occasion, returned from seclusion, went by there where the exalted one was.
+OK, then senior Ānanda, on an evening occasion, returned from seclusion, went by there where the exalted one was.
 Having gone up to the exalted one, saluted, he sat down at one side.
-OK at one side seated, senior Ānanda said this to the exalted one:
+OK, at one side seated, senior Ānanda said this to the exalted one:

 'On this one occasion, venerable, the exalted one he dwells amongst the Sakyans at a market town of the Sakyans, named Nagaraka.
-There I, venerable, learned face to face, received face to face from the exalted one: 'By dwelling by emptiness I, Ānanda, at present dwell a lot'.
+There I, venerable, learned face to face, received face to face from the exalted one: 'I by dwelling with emptiness, Ānanda, at present dwell a lot'.
 I hope this is by me, venerable, well learned, well grasped, well attended to, well retained?'

 Also for whatever, Ānanda, in past durations, recluses and divine men obtaining the clean, the furthest and unsurpassed emptiness, they all dwelt obtaining just this clean, furthest and unsurpassed emptiness.
 Also what for, Ānanda, in durations not yet come, recluses and divine men, obtaining the clean, the furthest and unsurpassed emptiness, they all will dwell obtaining just this clean, furthest and unsurpassed emptiness.
 Also what for, Ānanda, at present, recluses and divine men, obtaining the clean, the furthest and unsurpassed emptiness, they all dwell obtaining just this clean, furthest and unsurpassed emptiness.
 Therefore, Ānanda, 'We shall dwell obtaining the clean, the furthest and unsurpassed emptiness' for so by you guys, Ānanda, it should be trained.'